Asbestos - information for ALL members of the Department

 Many of the visible materials have been labeled with a discreet white label bearing a sample number and a date.
 Some typical samples are shown in the photographs.

 The visible asbestos-containing boarding has all been encapsulated or sealed.
-The condition of these materials is generally good, having been re-inspected and remedial work done in early 2007.
-While these materials remain in good condition the risk to people entering and/or working in the department is low.
+The condition of these materials is generally good, having been re-inspected and remedial work done and maintained since 2007.
+While these materials remain in good condition the risk to people entering and/or working in the department is minimal.

 The pillars which support the building structure remain an area of concern, as these were originally all clad with asbestos.
 In some CLASP buildings these have been damaged by furniture movements and, when struck, in some buildings asbestos fibres have been released from the casing.
 During remediation works in January 2007, air monitoring was carried out by Redhill Analysts, some of it close to pillars.
 Their report created 23/1/07 indicates that no elevated fibre counts were reported in these buildings.